nbhanshali/artemify/README.md

-Welcome to Artemify by Group_0244!
+Welcome to Artemify!
+Your favorite platform to stream and organize music.

 To use our program,